Koen van der Biezen

-Koen van der Biezen (/nl/; born 10 July 1985) is a Dutch former professional footballer who played as a forward.
-He is currently the manager of SV CHC.
+Koen van der Biezen (/nl/; born 10 July 1985) is a Dutch retired footballer who played as a forward.
+He was the manager of SV CHC, but had to leave his post in summer 2025 since he does not have a UEFA licence for that level.
+He signed for lower league FC Engelen in February 2026.

 Career

-Van der Biezen was born in Nuland.
+Van der Biezen was born in Nuland and started playing football at local amateur outfit Nulandia, before making his professional debut with FC Den Bosch in the 2006/07 season.
+He moved to Go Ahead Eagles in 2009.

 In July 2011, he joined Polish club Cracovia on a three-year contract.

 On 31 July 2012, he moved to German 3.
 Liga side Karlsruher SC on a two-year contract.
+After several years abroad, he left another German side, Paderborn, and returned to the Netherlands in 2018 to sign for FC Oss.